clearblueskymind/Keto-Friendly-/Recipes/🥚-keto-garden-egg-salad.md

 | Nutrient     | Amount |
 |--------------|--------|
-| **Calories** | ~540 kcal
+| **Calories** | ~580 kcal
-| **Fat**      | ~42g
+| **Fat**      | ~45g
 | **Protein**  | ~24g
-| **Net Carbs**| ~6g
+| **Net Carbs**| ~7g
 | **Fiber**    | ~10–11g ✅

 ---

 ## 🍴 Serving Suggestions:
-- Serve chilled or room temperature
+- Chill briefly before serving
-- Wrap in romaine leaves or eat as-is
+- Enjoy as-is or in romaine lettuce wraps
-- Garnish with dill, mustard seed, or chili flakes
+- Sprinkle with chili flakes or dill

 ---

 ## 🧠 Why It Works:
-- ✅ Supports fat-burning phase macros
+- ✅ High-protein, high-fiber, and moderate-carb
-- ✅ High in fiber to improve digestion
+- ✅ Supports satiety and digestive flow
-- ✅ Easy prep, no cooking needed once eggs are boiled
+- ✅ Creamy, crunchy, and super satisfying
-- ✅ Keeps you full for hours without cravings
+- ✅ Perfect for mid-day fuel or first meal of the day